TheodoroCardoso/my-first-gazebo-world/README.md

 In the actual competition teams will develop mobile robots that have to carry medicines and hazardous materials represented by colored cubes and gurneys represented by a four wheeled chassis.

 More information can be found in the Test Project available as pdf in this repo.

-##### PS: I'm new to Git, GitHub, Linux and also ROS.
-Please let me know how to improve!